 Whenever you are making a decision about your law firm website, ask yourself: Is it making my website more helpful?

 Since you’ve done the work to understand who is using your website, apply that lens to your question.

 Should you include a link to counselling service in your blog post about surviving divorce?
 Someone reading that post is likely looking for support, so yes.
 Should that same link appear as the first option on your contact page?
-Probably not, because while it may be helpful in a different spot, someone looking at your contact page is trying to accomplish the task of contacting you—anything that distracts from that task is not helpful.
+Probably not.
+While it may be helpful elsewhere, someone looking at your contact page is just trying to find contact information.

-Your website is a reflection of your brand.
+Website design for law firms needs to reflect the brand.
 Broken links are like digital typos, so make sure you test them when you add them to your site.
-You should also test your links on a regular basis, as pages are deleted or renamed all the time.
+You should also test your links on a regular basis.
+Pages on other sites are deleted or renamed all the time.